-Haxby and Wigginton Youth and Community Association recognises that it has a duty to act on reports or suspicions of abuse.
+Haxby & Wigginton Youth & Community Association recognises that it has a duty to act on reports or suspicions of abuse.
 It also acknowledges that taking action in cases of child abuse is never easy.
 However, it believes that the safety of the child should override any doubts or hesitations.
 When worrying changes are observed in a child's or young person's behaviour, physical condition or appearance staff will:

-Stage 1

-Initially talk to a child/young person about what you are observing.
+Stage 1- Initially talk to a child/young person about what you are observing.
 It is okay to ask questions, for example: "I've noticed that you don't appear yourself today, is everything okay?"
 But never use leading questions.

-- Listen carefully to what the young person has to say and take it seriously; - Never investigate or take sole responsibility for a situation where a child/young person makes a Disclosure; - Always explain to children and young people that any information they have given will have to be shared with others.
-Notify the organisation's Named Person for Child Protection. - Record what was said as soon as possible after any disclosure; The person who receives the allegation or has the concern should complete the proforma, and ensure it is signed and dated. - Respect confidentiality and file documents securely;
+Listen carefully to what the young person has to say and take it seriously;

+- Never investigate or take sole responsibility for a situation where a child/young person makes a Disclosure; - Always explain to children and young people that any information they have given will have to be shared with others.
+Notify the organisation's Named Person for Child Protection. - A full written record of what was seen, heard and/or told should be completed as soon as possible after any disclosure; The person who receives the allegation or has the concern should complete the form, and ensure it is signed and dated..
+This record should be an accurate factual description of what took place.
+The Safeguarding Lead can, if appropriate, support the worker during this process but must not complete the report.
+This report must be available on request to any necessary services who may request a copy. - Respect confidentiality and file documents securely.